nerc-project/nerc-docs/docs/get-started/cost-billing/billing-faqs.md

     Yes.
 You will only be billed based on your utilization (cores, memory, GPU) when VMs exist (**even if they are Stopped!**) or when pods are running.
     Utilization will be translated into billable [Service Units (SUs)](how-pricing-works.md#service-units-sus).

-Persistent storage related to an OpenStack VM or OpenShift Pod will continue to be billed even when the VM is stopped or the Pod is not running.
+    **Persistent storage** related to an OpenStack VM or OpenShift Pod will continue to be billed even when the **VM is stopped** or the **Pod is not running**.

 ??? question "6.
+Are VMs invoiced even when shut down?"

+    Yes, as long as VMs are using resources they are invoiced.
+In order not to be billed for a VM you **[must delete](../../openstack/management/vm-management.md#delete-instance)** the Instance/VM.
+It is a good idea to [create a snapshot of your VM](../../openstack/management/vm-management.md#create-snapshot) prior to deleting it.

+??? question "7.
 Will OpenStack & OpenShift show on a single invoice?"

     Yes.
 In the near future customers of NERC will be able to view per project service utilization via the XDMoD tool.

-??? question "7.
+??? question "8.
 What happens when a Flavor is expanded during the month?"

     a.
 Flavors cannot be expanded.

     b.
 You can create a snapshot of an existing VM/Instance and, with that snapshot, deploy a new flavor of VM/Instance.

-??? question "8.
+??? question "9.
 Is storage charged separately?"

     Yes, but on the same invoice.
 To learn more, see [our page on Storage](how-pricing-works.md#storage).

-??? question "9.
+??? question "10.
 Will I be charged for storage attached to shut-off instances?"

     Yes.

-??? question "10.
+??? question "11.
 Are we Invoicing Storage using ColdFront Requests or resource usage?"

     a.
 Storage is invoiced based on [Coldfront Requests](../allocation/requesting-an-allocation.md).